KQM-git/TCL/characters/pyro/xiangling.md

 | GU | 1A |
 | Particles | Up to 4 particles |

-* With high enough CDR, multiple Guobas can be summoned at a time
+* Multiple Guobas exist on-field at a time if Xiangling has enough Cooldown Reduction
 {% endtab %}

 {% tab title="Pyronado" %}